 Now, initialize the Chat SDK in the app to allow the Chat SDK to respond to changes in the connection status of Android client apps.
 Initialization requires the

-App ID, which can be found in the which can be found on the Sendbird Dashboard.
+App ID, which can be found on Sendbird Dashboard.

 Note: The methods in the following steps are all asynchronous.
 This means that when using asynchronous methods, your client app must receive success callbacks from Sendbird server through their callback handlers in order to proceed to the next step.
 A good way to do this is the nesting of methods: Go to Step 7: Enter the channel to learn more about how you can nest the

 With local caching, two new parameters have been added to the

 SendBird.init() method, which are